 The safety of cars, people in them and their performance has increasingly become a topic of conversation.
 Many insurance companies have even chimed in offering discounts to those who use tracking based systems.
-These GPS vehicle trackers determine the location of a vehicle in the event of a theft improving the chances of getting it back.
+These GPS vehicle trackers determine the location of a vehicle in the event of a theft.
+Features like this improve the chances of getting it back.

 What are car tracker applications?